chaimaskh/Crypto_Change_Data_Streaming/README.md

 ## Requirements:
-- Java Development Kit (JDK): Install JDK 11 or later versions.
+- Java Development Kit (JDK) and Scala : Install JDK 11 or later versions.
 - Apache Flink: Download and set up Apache Flink, ensuring compatibility with the chosen Java version.
 - JavaFX: Ensure JavaFX is available in your Java installation or set up according to your IDE's requirements.
 - Dependencies: Include necessary dependencies for Apache Flink and JavaFX in your project.
 For Flink, it's often managed via build tools like Maven or Gradle.